 For that, she said, the price never even entered into the equation.
 She has not revealed to anyone how much the tombstone cost.
 "I can't put a price tag on my husband," she said.
 "One way to look at it is, it's a lifetime of birthdays and Christmases and things we'll never have together.
 It was my last gift to my husband, and I wanted it done right."

 "Words cannot describe the depth of my appreciation for the efforts of you and your team.
 There is now an element of joy associated with Barbara's passing.
 Her aesthetic has been captured and preserved in the most beautiful way.
 Peace has entered my life equation, thanks to you!"

 — Forever grateful and with love, Steven E.

 "Karin, thanks for your wonderful presentation to my class on Mercy.
 You provided us with some great ideas for reflection and discussion.
 I continue to appreciate the beauty of your craft and life and the gentleness of the spirit that flows through you."

 — Peace, Jayme

 "It is truly elegant in its simplicity, as you had predicted it would be.
 And your installation was nothing less than masterful!
-I particularly appreciate the care you took in leaving the site looking so undisturbed and in surrounding the stones base with the little ferns and moss.
-This extra touch makes the stone look like its been there for years."
+I particularly appreciate the care you took in leaving the site looking so undisturbed and in surrounding the base of the stones with the little ferns and moss.
+This extra touch makes the stone look like it's been there for years."

-"Let me just say that I feel so fortunate that together we were able to create a loving memorial which honors Wylie.
-It speaks of him, his strength, wisdom, beauty and the power of our love.
-Thank you , Karin.
+"Let me just say that I feel so fortunate that together we were able to create a loving memorial that honors Wylie.
+It speaks of him, his strength, wisdom, beauty, and the power of our love.
+Thank you, Karin.
 We are so grateful.
-You are so very gifted, Karin, and as I trace my fingertips over your carved letters, Wylie's symbols, the feather, I feel strength, love and I gather energy.
+You are so very gifted, Karin, and as I trace my fingertips over your carved letters, Wylie's symbols, the feather, I feel strength, love, and I gather energy.
 Carpe Diem, my friend."

 — Steph Strotbeck